Encarnación, White Sox complete $12 million, 1-year contract

-Encarnación is due $12 million this season, and the White Sox hold a $12 million option for 2021 under the deal, which was agreed to Dec.
+Encarnación gets a $1 million signing bonus payable by Nov.
+15, and an $11 million salary this season.
+The White Sox hold a $12 million option for 2021 under the deal, which was agreed to Dec.
 25 subject to a successful physical.

 “I’m very excited to be part of this team, I think this team has a great future,” he said.
 “To be here and try to help this team to go where we want to go and make the playoffs.”